 Cast: Tom Holland, Benedict Cumberbatch, Zendaya, Jacob Batalon, Marisa Tomei, Jon Favreau, Benedict Wong, Alfred Molina, Jamie Foxx, Willem Dafoe, Rhys Ifans, Thomas Haden Church, J.K.
 Simmons

 Marvel Studios tends to think up very good ways to blow our minds.
 Spider-Man: No Way Home is no exception.
 With many surprises up their sleeves (well, if you’ve managed to avoid any leaks/spoilers), audiences are in for a treat, whether you are a fan, superfan or casual observer of the MCU.
-It’s no secret that we see the return of a bunch of villains from the Sony franchises (Spider-Man and The Amazing Spider-Man), and that alone is enough to get the fanboy/girl blood pumping, but we also see Peter Parker begin to take a new direction in his web-slinging career.
+It’s no secret that we see the return of a bunch of villains from the Sony franchises (Spider-Man and The Amazing Spider-Man), and that alone is enough to get the fanboy/girl blood pumping, but we also start to see Peter Parker begin to take a new direction in his web-slinging career.
 Is No Way Home a good bookend to the MCU trilogy, or has Spidey finally lost his spider-senses?

 After the events of Far From Home, Peter Parker/Spider-Man (Holland) is at something of an impasse.
-With his identity revealed, he cannot continue with his Spidey activities, his loved ones are in danger and all are hounded by the press and the public.
+With his identity revealed, he cannot continue with his Spidey activities and his loved ones are in danger and hounded by the press and the public.
 Feeling at a loss, he turns to Doctor Strange (Cumberbatch) for help, asking Strange to make everyone forget that he is Spider-Man.
 Strange eventually concedes to Peter’s request, but says it will come at a cost – everyone, even Strange himself, Peter’s Aunt May (Tomei), girlfriend MJ (Zendaya) and BFF Ned (Batalon) will forget he is Spider-Man.
 Peter requests that these people be spared from the spell, but as his requests are made while Strange is trying to cast the spell, it all goes topsy turvy.
 Instead, everyone who knows of Peter’s identity from every universe in the Multiverse begins trying to creep through into MCU Peter’s universe.
-Thus, Spider-Man’s enemies from other universes start to appear, and it’s up to Peter and pals to try and get them all back, preferably safely and no longer as threats in their respective universes.
+Thus, Spider-Man’s enemies from other universes start to appear, and it’s up to Peter to try and get them all back, preferably safely and no longer as threats in their respective universes.

 Homecoming and Far From Home were both fun and exciting instalments into the MCU, creating a Spider-Man that was younger (physically rather than just in the story) than Sony’s past versions and in many ways more relatable to audiences and the comic book character.
 No Way Home continues that trend, as Peter becomes more humanised in his dealings with his friends, the wider public and villains from the Multiverse.
 In other words, he’s growing up and learning how to deal with the consequences of his actions (consequences with higher stakes than his previous mistakes anyway).
 Not only that, the character is beginning to think about how to make himself useful, not just as Spider-Man with superpowers, but as an intelligent and empathic person.
 Perhaps this is the aftermath of his learning to live without the guidance of his one-time mentor and father figure, Tony Stark.
 It’s great character development and no doubt will be of great importance as Phase 4 continues to get underway.

 As always, Holland is on top form as Peter/Spidey.
 His humour is on point, his ability to get us to connect with Peter is consistent, and he particularly bares Peter’s vulnerability well.
 I have zero complaints with him.
 Zendaya is also consistent in her portrayal of this version of Peter’s love interest, and although I’ve had my issues with Zendaya as a performer in some of her other work, she is most suited to this tomboy character that is loyal down to the ground.
-Batalon’s Ned doesn’t seem to have come very far in his own character development and remains the comic relief when Peter must put on his serious face, so there’s not much to say there.
+Batalon’s Ned doesn’t seem to have come very far in his own character development and remains the comic relief character when Peter must put on his serious face, so there’s not much to say there.
 Cumberbatch is his usual awesome self as Doctor Strange, being the wisest and adult of adult figures in this movie (perhaps a new mentor for Peter somewhere down the line?).
-Tomei also is as enjoyable as ever as another important figure in Peter’s life, and she also brings some light-hearted humour in when needed.
-Molina plays Doc Ock as though he never stopped, slipping back into the mechanical arms like no time has passed.
+Tomei also is as enjoyable as ever as another important figure in Peter’s life, and she also brings some light-hearted humour in well when needed.
+Molina’s plays Doc Ock as though he never stopped, slipping back into the mechanical arms like no time has passed.
 In fact, all the returning villain-actors do very well in reminding us why they became who they became, but the standout must be Dafoe.
-His original Green Goblin, while terrifying in many ways, is pushed even further with his mental health issues and the split between the Norman Osborn and Goblin personalities.
-Dafoe has always been an excellent player of villains, and he takes Green Goblin to a new level in No Way Home – a credit to both Dafoe and the writers, both of No Way Home and Spider-Man.
+His original Green Goblin, while terrifying in many ways, is pushed even further with his mental health and the split between the Norman Osborn and Goblin personalities.
+Dafoe has always been an excellent player of villains, and he takes this to a new level in No Way Home – a credit to both Dafoe and the writers, both of No Way Home and Spider-Man.